calebjames02/CMPM118/auditor-onboarding/1_onboarding.md

         - [ ]  Replace `[your_name]` with your name
         - [ ]  Change the `date` to the date you joined the group.
         - [ ]  Make the id your first name (if unique in the group, otherwise add a last initial as well).
+        - [ ]  Write any research related interests you have in `interests`
         - [ ]  Change `name=""` to `name=[your_full_name]`
         - [ ]  Add your picture
             1. Copy a square photo of yourself into `static/img/portraits` as `[your_name].jpg`
             2. Replace `[your_name]` in `portraits/[your_name].jpg`
+              (Be mindful of the file extension of your image i.e. 'jpg' is not 'jpeg' is not 'JPG')
         - [ ]  Add a short bio for yourself in the `short_bio`
         - [ ]  Add a short name for yourself
         - [ ]  Add a title, e.g., Undergraduate, Masters, PhD, PhD candidate, Collaborator, etc.